Towers of London (band)

 Towers of London are an English punk rock band, who formed in 2004.
 Their music mixes elements of rock and glam metal music with 1977 style British punk.
-The band have divided the opinions of the British music press since their emergence in early 2004, gaining positive reviews from some music news media and extremely negative reviews from others.
+The band have divided the opinions of the British music press since their emergence in early 2004.

 History

 In 2003, a band was formed named 'The Tourettes', featuring Dirk and Donny Tourette (real names Francis and Patrick Brannan); the brothers had been playing together in rock bands since secondary school.
 The Tourettes played in a glam punk style, which has been described as "a post Manic Street Preachers rock 'n' roll rush".

 Blood, Sweat and Towers

 The band signed to New York independent record label TVT Records in early 2005.
 Whilst on TVT, they released a string of singles; "On A Noose", "Fuck It Up", "How Rude She Was", "Air Guitar" and "I'm A Rat".

 In mid-2005, Towers of London performed at two festivals in the United Kingdom: Reading and Leeds Festivals and Download Festival.
 The band's performance was received well, but due to fighting backstage after another group allegedly stole their property, they are now banned from returning to the Download Festival.
 Lead singer Donny Tourette was brought before Cambridge Magistrates Court in June 2005, for criminal damage during a show at Cambridge Anglia Ruskin University in February 2005.
 He was ordered to pay £775 of compensation, court costs and fines.

 In June 2006, Towers of London released their debut album Blood, Sweat and Towers.
 It was produced by Stacy Jones and Bill Lefler.
 The album featured thirteen tracks, including the five singles they had released to date.